ikjordan/picozx81/README.md

 + The small form factor makes the board easy to mount in period or reproduction cases.
 The low cost, relatively low performance and software generated display of the Pico is a 21st century analogue for the ZX80 and ZX81
 + Emulates pseudo and Hi-res graphics
 + Emulates ZonX and Quicksilva sound
-+ Emulates QS User Defined Graphics
++ Emulates user defined graphics, including CHR$128 and QS User Defined Graphics
 + Emulation runs at accurate speed of a 3.25MHz ZX81
 + Emulates 50Hz and 60Hz display
 + Support for up to 320 by 240 pixel display i.e. 40 character width and 30 character height